marliebesouw/marliebesouw.github.io/index.md

     <strong> ***Accreditation approval from NVVC, NVVP, NVvR, NVRO, and NVKF is currently in progress.***</strong><br><br>
       Everyone talks about AI, but how do you choose the right one?
 And how do you actually use it in your clinic? <br>

-      On <strong>September 19</strong>, join clinicians, medical physicists, and AI experts to explore how AI is being used in hospitals today.
-Learn how to collaborate with vendors, evaluate tools, and apply AI responsibly. <br><br>
+      On <strong>September 19</strong>, clinicians, medical physicists, and AI experts will share how AI is currently being used in hospitals.
+This is your change to learn how to evaluate AI tools, collaborate with vendors, and implement AI responsibly in clinical practice.
+       <br><br>

       This congress offers:
       <ul>